 Suicide does not typically have a sudden onset.
-There are a number of stressors that can contribute to a youth’s anxiety and unhappiness, increasing the possibility of a suicide attempt.
-A number of them are described below.
+A number of stressors can contribute to a youth’s anxiety and unhappiness, increasing the possibility of a suicide attempt.
+Several of these are described below.

 Depression, Mental Illness and Substance Abuse